-- The tenant name must be a fully qualified domain name (FQDN), not just a host name.
+The tenant name must be a fully qualified domain name (FQDN), not just a host name.
 For example, server-ta1.example.com instead of server-ta1.

   - The tenant appliances must have valid, signed certificates issued by a CA. The certificate must match the FQDN of the tenant appliance.
-If the tenant appliances have self-signed certificates, you must upload the self-signed certificate as a trusted root certificate in Workspace ONE Access connector, using the connector admin pages at https://connectorFQDN:8443/cfg/login.
+If the tenant appliances have self-signed certificates, you must upload the root certificate as a trusted root certificate on the Workspace ONE Access connector, using the connector admin pages at https://connectorFQDN:8443/cfg/login.
 When you integrate multiple Horizon Cloud tenants, you must ensure that all the certificates have the same root certificate as only one root certificate can be uploaded to Workspace ONE Access.

   - Ensure that the Horizon Cloud tenants and the Workspace ONE Access service are in time sync.
 If they are not in time sync, an invalid SAML error can occur when users run Horizon Cloud desktops and applications.

   - Create and configure desktop and application pools, also known as assignments, in the Horizon Cloud console.
 You can create the following types of pools in the Horizon Cloud tenant:

   - Dynamic desktop pool, also known as floating desktop assignment